-Over the last few years, the Scottish government has been given increasingly wide-ranging powers over setting their own income tax rates and bands.
+The Scottish government has the power to set their own income tax rates and bands.

 |Earnings||Tax rate in Scotland|

-The rest of the UK only has the personal allowance and three bands (basic rate, higher rate and additional rate).
+The rest of the UK only has the personal allowance and three bands (basic rate at 20%, higher rate at 40%, and additional rate at 45%).

 Only Scottish income taxpayers are affected.